 The search team also checks the candidate’s references, contacting the contacts provided by the candidate as well as other sources available to the firm.
 The team makes every effort to ensure discretion and confidentiality.
 Verification of employment and academic credentials is often performed by third-party services.
 It is the consultant’s responsibility to ensure that such checks have been conducted.

 9) Consistent Networking as an Investment

 There are many networking events but there are not so many people actually going and getting on with it.
 Hence, you

 should concentrate in your industry sector and among your peer groups.
 This is a powerful way of being noticedby executive search companies as well as the recruitment companies.

 Naturally, recruiters love to a network also, this is a powerful way for them to find clients and candidates, as a job seeker trying to find a job, you may well bump into the perfect recruitment company for you.
 The other thing is to stay in touch with the well-connected and talented colleagues you have met on the way and figureheads in your marketplace.

 Also, you must put time into your network as if it’s an investment.
 To maintain a successful network you have to invest time into it and see it as a long-term thing.
 Relationships are built over time not overnight and the more time you invest in them the stronger the relationship will be.
 You will get more rewards out of this type of behaviour than becoming one of these overly enthusiastic ‘I’m looking for a job’ networkers.

 10) Meetings and Interviews

 The retained search firm meets with the hiring executive and relevant stakeholders to discuss the requirements of the role.
-The meetings often include key board members, members of the senior executive team, peers and subordinates.
+The meetings often include keyboard members, members of the senior executive team, peers and subordinates.
 These meetings enable the search firm to gather important information about the requirements of the role.
-More important, the search partner witnesses first hand the management style and corporate culture.
+More importantly, the search partner witnesses first hand the management style and corporate culture.
 These are essential to understanding what makes someone successfulat the company.